-The data for the study are derived from the 2007 American Time Use Survey (ATUS), a national survey sponsored by the Bureau of Labor Statistics (BLS) and conducted/processed by the US Census Bureau (BLS, 2008).
+The data for the study are derived from the 2007 American Time Use Survey (ATUS), a national survey sponsored by the Bureau of Labor Statistics (BLS) and conducted/processed by the US Census Bureau (BLS, 2010).
 The household sample for the ATUS is drawn from the set of households that completed the Current Population Survey (CPS).
 From each sampled CPS household, the ATUS randomly selects one individual of age 15 or over, and collects information on all in-home and out-of-home activity episodes over the course of a 24-hour period.
-The respondents are asked to sequentially provide information on each activity they participate in for a 24 hour period beginning at 4:00 AM.
-Episode-level information collected in the ATUS includes activity purpose, start and end time, location of participate in each activity.
+Episodelevel information collected in the ATUS includes activity purpose, start and end time, location of participation (for example, health center, restaurant, library), and 'with whom' the individual participated in each activity.
 Data on a host of household and personal socio-economic and demographic variables are also collected.